 Drinking water supplied in lead pipes can be bad for your health, so it’s important to know how to identify lead pipes in your property.
+Always wash your hands thoroughly after doing the 'scratch test' featured in the advice film below.
 If in doubt contact your local water supplier for advice and always use a WaterSafe plumber to safely replace your lead pipes with copper or plastic ones.

 Lead is a dangerous metal which can cause serious poisoning if it builds up in the body.
 Babies and young children are most at risk as their development can be affected.